How To Make a Hot Air Balloon

 - Place the "X" frame snugly inside the bag's opening.
 Using as little tape as necessary, secure it in place.

-- Staggering the straw frame and the candles (so the candles aren't directly above the straws), tape the basket onto the frame with the candle wicks pointing up into the envelope.
+- Stagger the straw frame and the candles (so the candles aren't directly above the straws).
+Tape the basket onto the frame with the candle wicks pointing up into the envelope.